La Passerelle-I.D.É.: Controversy

 In 2019, the Toronto Star published articles critical of the organization, including claiming that the La Passerelle-I.D.É. program “Sans Visages” was “bogus”.
 The program in question was designed and approved by the funder to address sensitive issues surrounding economic dependency by young francophone women from the visible minority community in at-risk communities.
-La Passerelle-I.D.É. is suing the Toronto Star for defamation following the publication of this article.
+La Passerelle-I.D.É. sued the Toronto Star for defamation following the publication of this article.